Grade Separation Project

 City of Pico Rivera

 The Durfee Avenue Grade Separation Project will separate the roadway and the railroad tracks on Durfee Avenue in the City of Pico Rivera.
 Plans call for constructing a roadway underpass on Durfee Avenue between Beverly Road and Whittier Boulevard under the Union Pacific railroad tracks with retaining walls and a new railroad bridge.

 To view construction notices for this project, please click HERE.

-Early construction activities and utility re-locations are underway.
+Major construction activities began in February 2020 with the closure of Durfee Avenue for underpass and bridge construction.
 Project cost is estimated at $107.8 million.

 For more project information, please call the Project Helpline at (888) ACE-1426.